Green Mountain Running Camp

 - 12:00 pm Departure

-We are one of the oldest running camps in the country, 45 great years of training and educating thousands of runners of all ability levels.
+We are one of the oldest running camps in the country, with over 45 years of training and educating thousands of runners of all ability levels.

 Camp Questions & Answers

-All campers check in to camp between 1:00 p.m. and 3:00 p.m. at the Barrette Campus Center on Sunday, first day of camp.
-Follow the signs on campus to registration.
+All campers check in to camp between 1:00pm and 3:00 pm on Sunday, the first day of camp.
+Follow the signs on camp to registration.

-After a closing /graduation ceremony, check out takes place on Friday, the last day of camp.
+After a closing/graduation ceremony, check out takes place on Friday between 11:30am and 12:00pm, the last day of camp.

 How are runners placed in their running groups?

-The GMRC staff has created a formula that determines running groups.
-Groups are based on a combination of recent mileage, season best 5k, and long runs.
+Groups are based on a combination of current weekly mileage and fitness level, season bests, and XC/Distance running experience.
 A change in groups can be accommodated if staff members leading those groups feel it is needed.